Miracles are Made: A Real-Life Guide to Autism by Lynette Louise, eBook 2011; with < My Thoughts > by Sara Luker

 PDD-NOS children often go without close monitoring over time, going without a definitive diagnosis.
 Therefore, there is no funding for them.
 There is no programming at school because PDD-NOS is not considered a ‘stand-alone’ diagnosis, but instead it is usually shown as co-morbid with Autism Spectrum Disorder (ASD).

-Even when the diagnosis becomes PDD-NOS, then many times the children are left without a specific intervention plan, academic goals or expectations.
+Even when the diagnosis becomes PDD-NOS, then many times the children are often left without a specific intervention plan, academic goals or expectations.
 When this happens, the ‘delays’ often become persistent.
+Also, a PDD-NOS diagnosis, from the 2013 DSM-5 (Diagnostic and Statistical Manual of Mental Disorders – Fifth Edition), does not consider PDD-NOS to be a separate disorder, but part of the Autism Spectrum.
+Therefore, persons previously with only a PDD-NOS diagnosis, may have to requalify to continue insurance coverage and services.

 11% Slowly, I came to see him as a whole person, who just happened to have dirty blond hair, a flat butt, and autism.
 I didn’t want to think of him as mindlessly self-abusive, then it happened.
 I was there.
 Dar’s new sister (my third-born biological child) grabbed his crayons and offered to color a page for him.
 He grabbed them back and, as I walked by, he said, “I can do it” with perfect enunciation.
 Dar immediately reverted to looking at the ceiling while rocking his head side to side.
 The therapists and teachers didn’t believe that story.
 But I did, because I was there.